 During senior year, the student must enroll in at least 8 but no more than 15 units of PUBLPOL 199 Senior Research.
 One of those units should be taken during Winter quarter with Marcelo Clerici-Arias to account for a series of biweekly check-ins.
 The rest of the units should be taken with the thesis adviser.
 The student needs to contact the program office to have his or her thesis adviser listed as a PUBLPOL 199 instructor.
 An 'N' grade will be given by the adviser in quarters prior to Spring, when the thesis is completed and presented.
 All PUBLPOL 199 Senior Research units must receive a final grade of at least a 'B+' in order to graduate with honors.
 In addition, the student must maintain a GPA of 3.5 in the course requirements for a B.A.H. in Public Policy (Public Policy core courses, concentration courses, PUBLPOL 200H Senior Honors Seminar, and PUBLPOL 199 Senior Research).
 Please note that courses not taken at Stanford are not included in calculating the GPA in order to graduate with honors from the Public Policy Program.

-A set of preliminary results on the research question is due to the thesis adviser and the honors program director by February 15.
-A first draft of the thesis is due to the thesis adviser and honors program director by April 1.
-The thesis adviser sets the deadline for receiving the final draft of the thesis.
-The final draft of the honors thesis must be submitted electronically and in a bound copy to the thesis adviser, the director of the honors program and the Public Policy Program office.
-In order to be considered for University and department awards, the final thesis must be submitted to the program office no later than the second Wednesday in May.
+A description of methodology is due by February 1, preliminary results by March 1, and a first draft of the thesis by the first day of classes in spring quarter, always with copies to the thesis adviser and the director of the honors program.
+The final version of the thesis must be submitted electronically to the thesis adviser, the director of the honors program, and the Public Policy Program office.
+In order to be considered for University and department awards, the final thesis must be submitted no later than the second Wednesday in May.
 All other theses must be submitted by the last Friday in May.
 Each student will give an oral presentation of their thesis.

 Graduation with honors requires that the thesis be approved by both the adviser and the honors program director.
 The role of the honors program director is to assure that the thesis addresses an issue of public policy and satisfies the program's standards of excellence.
 However, the grade for the honors thesis (PUBLPOL 199 Senior Research units) is determined solely by the adviser.